 Margaret K. McElderry Books | 2020

 Okay, first of all, can we all take a moment to appreciate how much fun it is to say the author’s name?
 KIT FRICK.
-Saying it brings me so much joy.
-It’s like a little something extra to go with a really good book.
+It brings me so much joy.
+Or maybe pandemic lockdown is seriously getting to me.
+But, her name is like a little something extra to go with a really good book.

 YEAH, I SAID.